-The Center submits amicus briefs in court cases with potential to shape legal precedent on reproductive rights and constitutional law.
+The Center submits amicus briefs and third-party interventions in cases with the potential to shape legal precedent on reproductive rights, constitutional law, and international law.

-The Center both serves as legal counsel and signs on to “friend of the court” amicus briefs when our voice, original research and analysis, or legal expertise can inform and influence how judges understand and analyze key issues at stake in the case.
-From the highest state courts to the U.S. Supreme Court, we join forces with a diverse mix of legal, academic, social justice, civil rights, and human rights allies to use the power of law to advance reproductive rights as human rights.
+The Center both serves as legal counsel and signs on to “friend of the court” amicus briefs when our voice, original research and analysis, or legal expertise can inform and influence how key issues at stake are understood and decided.
+In international, regional and domestic bodies and courts—including the U.S. Supreme Court—we join forces with a diverse mix of legal, academic, social justice, civil rights, and human rights allies to use the power of law to advance reproductive rights as human rights.